-This illustration was an assignment for the Biomedical Communications Technologies course at the University of Toronto Mississauga Biomedical Communications (UTM BMC) master’s program.
-The assignment was to perform a freeform digital sculpture and rendering of a subject of our choosing.
+The objective of this illustration was to digitally sculpt a complex organic form, retopologizing the sculpt and realistically rendering it in the subject’s natural environment.
 I chose the state insect of the state of New Mexico: the tarantula hawk wasp (P. grossa).
 Dr. Christopher Darling, Senior Curator of Insects at the Royal Ontario Museum (ROM), generously provided a tarantula hawk wasp specimen for this study.
 Additional reference photographs were taken from ROM exhibits and specimen collections.

 Pixologic ZBrush, Maxon Cinema 4D, Autodesk Arnold for Cinema 4D

-By examining the specimen using a dissecting microscope (loaned by Prof. Dave Mazierski of UTM BMC), I made plan elevation sketches which were used for freeform sculpting in ZBrush.
+By examining the specimen using a dissecting microscope (loaned by Prof. Dave Mazierski of UTM BMC), I made plan elevation sketches which were used for digital modeling.

 1. Harris, A. C. 1987: Pompilidae (Insecta: Hymenoptera).
 Fauna of New Zealand [no.] 12.